paulhermany-harvard/cscie15-p3/readme.md

 <http://p3.paulhermany.me>

 ## Description
-This is a app that provides a lorem ipsum text generator and random user generator using the Laravel framework.
+This is an app that provides a lorem ipsum text generator and random user generator using the Laravel framework.

 The app has a RESTful structure where the URLs to each generator are descriptive and grammatically correct.
 For example, when requesting a single user, the property should be singular.
 Conversely, when requesting more than one, the property should be plural.